Casper: A Spirited Beginning: Production

-While Universal Studios planned their own sequel to 1995 film Casper for a tentative 1999 release, Harvey Entertainment who owned the rights to the IP shopped the property around looking for other studios interested in producing projects based on the character.
+While Universal Pictures planned their own sequel to the 1995 film Casper for a tentative 1999 release, Harvey Entertainment who owned the rights to the IP shopped the property around looking for other studios interested in producing projects based on the character.
+After the merchandising portion of Universal's rights to Casper the Friendly Ghost expired in April 1996, Universal retained certain rights such as the in-development theatrical sequel and the animated television series The Spooktacular New Adventures of Casper while Harvey itself managed to secure the rights to produce direct-to-video productions off its characters and signed a production deal with Saban Entertainment.
 Harvey eventually set up production of a direct-to-video prequel film with 20th Century Fox Home Entertainment.
 After finishing work on 3 Ninjas: High Noon at Mega Mountain, director Sean McNamara approached producer Mike Elliott about the directing job and after showing Elliott 3 Ninjas, McNamara was hired.

 Critical reception

-Casper: A Spirited Beginning received an extremely negative reaction from film critics.
 Based on 5 reviews on review aggregator Rotten Tomatoes, 0% of critics gave the film a positive review, with an average rating of 2.2/10.

 Soundtrack

-A soundtrack album, containing songs from the film, was released on CD and cassette by EMI-Capitol.
+A soundtrack album, containing songs from the film, was released on CD and cassette by EMI-Capitol on October 24, 1997.

+Score

+The film's score was composed and conducted by Udi Harpaz.
+The score also includes a John Williams recorded version of Alfred Newman's 20th Century Fox fanfare, which was used on The Empire Strikes Back, Return of the Jedi, Star Wars: Episode I – The Phantom Menace, Star Wars: Episode II – Attack of the Clones and Star Wars: Episode III – Revenge of the Sith.

 Home media

-Casper: A Spirited Beginning was released on VHS in 1997, by 20th Century Fox Home Entertainment.
+Casper: A Spirited Beginning was released on VHS in 1997 and DVD in 2002, by 20th Century Fox Home Entertainment.
 It was re-released on DVD in 2005, by Classic Media and Sony Wonder, and has been re-released in 2021, by Universal Pictures Home Entertainment.
+The original VHS release included the US version of the music video for 911's "Love Sensation" as a special feature, though it has been omitted from the subsequent DVD releases.